 Many people nowadays have one of those hard-shelled, four-wheeled suitcases.
 Sure, these are a little easier to navigate, but they also are pretty heavy.
-Many large suitcases weigh five to ten pounds before you put anything in them!
-That’s five to ten pounds of stuff that you could be bringing with you!
+Many large suitcases weigh ten pounds before you put anything in them!
+That’s ten pounds of stuff that you could be bringing with you!

 I use a duffel bag instead (mine still has wheels – I’m not fit enough to carry fifty pounds on my shoulder).
 My duffel bag has a hard-shell bottom (you know, a place for the wheels to go) and a soft, cloth top.
 This way, it’s the best of both words – light and maneuverable.